lunarbase-ai/lunarverse/openai_llm/README.md

 ## Inputs

-- **Prompt (TEMPLATE):** A string template containing the natural language prompt to be sent to the OpenAI API.
+- **system_prompt (TEMPLATE):** A string template containing the natural language system prompt to be sent to the OpenAI API.
+- **user_prompt (TEMPLATE):**: A string template containing the natural language user prompt to be sent to the OpenAI API.

 ## Output